Check out this list of common questions to learn more about Chromebooks.

 On all Chromebooks, you can open, edit, download, and convert many Microsoft Office files.

 iTunes doesn't work on Chromebooks.
 Instead, you can add music from iTunes to your Google Play Music library.
 Learn how to play music on your Chromebook.

 Music, videos, & photosHow do I store and organize photos?

 You can save your photos with Google Photos, where they’ll be quickly and safely stored and organized for you.

-When your free storage expires, all of your files will remain in Drive and you can use, download, or share them whenever you want.
+When your no-charge storage expires, all your files remain in Drive and you can use, download, or share them whenever you want.
 If you need additional storage, you can buy more.